 Lots of companies have heard about Tableau Software, a top-rated business intelligence product.
-Their main products are Tableau Desktop, Tableau Server and Tableau Online – all viable BI solutions, but there are lots of other attractive alternatives to Tableau that make good use of business data assets through cloud-based and self-service business intelligence.
+Their main products are Tableau Desktop, Tableau Server and Tableau Online – all viable BI solutions, but there are lots of other attractive Tableau alternatives that make good use of business data assets through cloud-based and self-service business intelligence.

-Who Competes Best with Tableau?
+Who Competes Best with Tableau Software?

 Here are some of the Tableau competitors that have gotten the highest scores from our business intelligence software user community: